New and Returning Student Information

 Register Your Bicycle

-Consider registering your bicycle with the City of Urbana.
 Click here to access the form which you can complete and return to the City’s Finance Department.
-For the safety and comfort of pedestrians, City ordinance requires bikes to be walked on sidewalks in downtown Urbana.
 Click here to access City of Urbana bicycle maps and learn more about bicycle safety tips.

 Take A Bite Out Of Crime

-Although the City of Urbana is a wonderful place to live, work, learn and do business, you should still exercise good common sense to protect yourself and your property.
 Don’t be a victim of crime.
 The Urbana Police Department offers a number of services to help enhance your quality of life.
 Consider joining a Neighborhood Watch Program.
 If you’re leaving town for vacation or break, request Vacation Watch Service while you are away.
-Also be sure that your valuable property is engraved or marked for identification.

 Fire Prevention and Emergencies